Sri Lankan Muslims (ethnic group)

+Most Sri Lankan Muslims are native speakers of the Tamil language and followers of Sunni Islam, as understood by the Shafi'i school of jurisprudence.
+They are ethnically differentiated from Sri Lankan Tamils and Sri Lankan Malays.
+The majority of ethnic Muslims residing outside of Sri Lanka's Northern and Eastern provinces also speak Sinhalese as a second language.

 Etymology

 Kechimalai Mosque, Beruwala.
 One of the oldest mosques in Sri Lanka.
 It is believed to be the site where the first Arabs landed in Sri Lanka.

 The Portuguese called the Muslims in India and Sri Lanka Mouros, after the Muslim Moors known to them in Iberia.
 The word Moors did not exist in Sri Lanka before the arrival of the Portuguese colonists.
 The term "Moor" was chosen because of the Islamic faith of these people and was not a reflection of their origin.

 The Tamil term Sonakar along with the Sinhala term Yonaka, has been thought to have been derived from the term Yona, a term originally applied to Greeks, but sometimes also Arabs and other West Asians.
 Historically, all Tamil speaking Muslim communities in India and Sri Lanka were known as the Sonakar.

+Sub-Divisions of Muslims

+In present day, the ethnic Muslim population is broadly divided into three sections.
+The most numerous are the West Coast Muslims, comprising about 1,522,164 individuals (67% of the total Muslim population), who inhabit Sinhalese majority cities like Colombo, Kandy, Galle, Matara and Negombo, and are primarily engaged in trading and commerce.
+According to the most recent Lankan census of 2024, West Coast Muslims make up 42.9% of the population of the capital city of Colombo.
+Accordingly, about half of all Mayors of Colombo since independence have been Muslim.

+The Coast Moors, also known as Indian Moors, number 182,660 (8%) and are Tamil-speaking Marakkars from South India concentrated in commercial ports such as Colombo, Galle, and Matara.
+Since both the native Sri Lankan Muslim population and the British-era Indian Muslim population originate from the Marakkar caste, extensive intermarriage between the two communities has occurred since independence.
+Consequently, the Coast Moor population has been largely absorbed into the West Coast Muslim population, with many members of the younger generation of mixed descent.

+The East Coast Muslims comprise about 761,082 individuals (33%), form a geographically concentrated population in the Batticaloa (26.9%), Trincomalee (46.1%) and Ampara Districts (46.1%). they are primarily engaged in irrigated rice cultivation, and to a lesser extent, in retail trade.